Machine-Readable Chemical Structures

 Additionally, this table may also include further columns for:

-Templates for such a table are provided as .ods, .xlsx, and .csv files.
+Templates for such a table containing the minimum recommended columns are provided as .ods, .xlsx, and .csv files.
 These template files also take advantage of ontologies to unambiguously identify terms for humans and machines.

 If the experimental work is documented in an ELN, these information could also be provided by the ELN system.
 Chemotion ELN generates SMILES, InChI, InChIKey as well as RInChI and RInChIKey for compounds and reactions.
 These information are also available in Chemotion Repository i.e. such a supplementary table is not required with structured, field-specific repositories such as Chemotion Repository, while datasets in generic repositories will profit from such a table.

-This article is licensed under a Creative Commons Universal (CC0 1.0) Public Domain Dedication International License.
+This page is licensed under a Creative Commons Universal (CC0 1.0) Public Domain Dedication International License.

 Main author: ORCID:0000-0003-4480-8661